-Solomon Islands is an archipelagic state situated in the south-west Pacific Ocean, approximately 2,000 kms to the north-east of Australia.
+Solomon Islands is an archipelagic state situated in the south-west Pacific Ocean, approximately 2,000 kms to the northeast of Australia.
 Its land mass of 28,400 km² extends over nearly 1000 islands comprising nine main island groups.
 The capital, Honiara, is located on Guadalcanal, the largest island.

-In 1893, the UK Government established a protectorate over the eastern group of islands, Germany controlling most of the west.
+In 1893, the UK Government established a protectorate over the eastern group of islands, with Germany controlling most of the west.
 As the result of an Anglo-German agreement of 1899, the UK protectorate was extended to all nine main island groups now part of Solomon Islands, while Buka and Bougainville became part of German New Guinea (later incorporated into Papua New Guinea).

 The UK granted Solomon Islands internal self-government in 1976, followed by independence on 7 July 1978.
 At independence, Solomon Islands joined the Commonwealth with Queen Elizabeth II as its Head of State, represented by a Governor-General.

-System of Government
+System of government

 The unicameral national Parliament comprises 50 members elected for a four-year term under a first-past-the-post voting system.
 The Prime Minister is elected by a simple majority of members of Parliament.
-Party structures in Solomon Islands are fluid, with extensive coalition-building usually required to form government.
-In addition to the national Government there are nine provincial assemblies, each led by a Premier.
+Party structures in Solomon Islands are fluid, with extensive coalition building usually required to form government.
+In addition to the national Government, there are nine provincial assemblies, each led by a Premier.

 Regional Assistance Mission to Solomon Islands (RAMSI)

 In April 2003, then Solomon Islands Prime Minister Sir Allan Kemakeza wrote to request Australian assistance in addressing the violence.
-Following consultations between the governments of Solomon Islands, Australia and New Zealand, a comprehensive package of strengthened assistance to support the Solomon Islands Government — the Regional Assistance Mission to Solomon Islands (RAMSI) — was proposed and unanimously endorsed by a meeting of the Foreign Ministers of the Pacific Islands Forum.
+Following consultations between the Governments of Solomon Islands, Australia and New Zealand, a comprehensive package of strengthened assistance to support the Solomon Islands Government — the Regional Assistance Mission to Solomon Islands (RAMSI) — was proposed and unanimously endorsed by a meeting of the Foreign Ministers of the Pacific Islands Forum.
 RAMSI was debated and unanimously endorsed by the Solomon Islands Parliament, welcomed by the President of the UN Security Council, commended by then UN Secretary-General Kofi Annan and supported by the Commonwealth Ministerial Action Group and then Commonwealth Secretary-General Sir Don McKinnon.

-Further information is available on the RAMSI website.
+For more information visit the RAMSI website.

 Direct Aid Program (DAP)